yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-14.md

 "And the reason is that a pair of Sevens does better.
 A board pair does better than something like a pair of Eights or a pair of Fives when your opponent's betting big because it's easier to improve."

 "Nine Seven suited improves to trips on a Seven or to two pair on a Nine.
 That's five outs to improve.
 Whereas something like Eights only improves on an Eight.
 Only two outs to improve.
-So we tend to prefer, I say 'tend' because there are exceptions, we tend to prefer the board pairs."
+So we tend to prefer, I say 'tend' because there are exceptions, we tend to prefer the board pairs (eg when we have a pair by connecting with the board rather than a pocket pair)"

 ### Computer's Defense Strategy